mendix/docs/content/en/docs/appstore/connectors/aws/aws-sqs.md

 19. Configure a method for triggering the **ACT_ListQueues** microflow.
     For example, you can trigger a microflow by associating it with a custom button on a page in your app.
 For an example of how this can be implemented, see [Create a Custom Save Button](/howto/logic-business-rules/create-a-custom-save-button/).

+## 4 Technical Reference

 To help you work with the Amazon SQS connector, the following sections of this document list the available entities, enumerations, and activities that you can use in your application.

-## 4 Technical Reference

-To help you work with the Amazon S3 connector, the following sections of this document list the available entities, enumerations, and activities that you can use in your application.

 ### 4.1 Domain Model {#domain-model}

 The domain model is a data model that describes the information in your application domain in an abstract way.
 For more information, see [Domain Model](/refguide/domain-model/).

 The entities in the table below describe all generalizations and specializations.
 Thes generalizations are reused by the different models for the specific microflow activities or for storing connection details.

 The entities are non-persistent.
 Because of that, you do not need remove the resulting objects after download.

 #### 4.1.1 CreateQueueRequest {#createqueuerequest}

 This is the request Entity of the CreateQueue action.

 | Attribute | Description |
 | --- | --- |
 |`QueueName`| Name of the queue to be created|

 #### 4.1.2 AbstractQueueAttributesUsage {#abstractqueueattributesusage}

 This is the abstract entity for QueueAttributesUsage.
 It references to the `QueueAttributes` entity.

 #### 4.1.3 CreateQueueAttributesUsage {#createqueueattributesusage}

 This is a specialization of the `AbstractQueueAttributesUsage` entity.

 #### 4.1.4 QueueAttributes {#queueattributes}